Practical Steps to Extract Data from a RAID Disk if NAS Asustor LOCKERSTOR 12R Pro is Not Booting

 It is essential to implement a combination of these user authentication methods to enhance the security of NAS Asustor LOCKERSTOR 12R Pro devices and minimize the risks of data loss.

-Although NAS LOCKERSTOR 12R Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LOCKERSTOR 12R Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view